+By telling your college story, you can break through to prospective students.
 The college story is the single most unique aspect of your institution.

-According to Jerome Bruner, Cognitive Psychologist, messages delivered as stories can be up to 22x more memorable.
+According to Jerome Bruner, cognitive psychologist, messages delivered as stories can be up to 22x more memorable.

 As the first one in my family to go to college, I was determined to make the most of it.

 I remember hearing about a 98% job placement for Bentley graduates.
-My tour guide, a Junior at the time, talked about the opportunity for internships, how great the professors were, and all of the fun activities that students could get involved.
+My tour guide, a junior at the time, talked about the opportunity for internships, how great the professors were, and all of the fun activities with which students could get involved.

 I was sold on the Bentley story, a story that I could easily make my own.

-When it comes to figuring out what aspects of your college to focus your story on, here are a few areas to consider:
+When it comes to figuring out what other aspects of your college to focus your story on, here are a few areas to consider:

-- Culture - What’s it’s like to be a student at your college or university?
+- Culture - What’s it like to be a student at your college or university?
 Describe your college culture in your college story so prospective students can visualize what it would be like should they choose to attend your school.

 - Programs - What can students expect from your college courses?
 How are they structured?
 What’s the average class size?
-Answering these questions about your programs, as well as, providing students with course descriptions, can help separate your programs from competitors’.
+Answering these questions about your programs, as well as providing students with course descriptions, can help separate your programs from competitors’.